Holly-Horwood/keto_pantry/README.md

 - Due to issues with my own email service provider I was unable to get real email responses to work on the site for authentication purposes.
 I have however setup *email backend* in the *settings.py* file for testing.

+- It was noticed that the orders had at some point stopped storing the order history in *Admin* this was a case of some code that wasn't replaced after some changes and was quickly rectified.

 ---

 ## **Future Updates**